DanFaria/GOSemanticSimilarity/README.md

 # GOSemanticSimilarity

-GOSemanticSimilarity is a tool for performing semantic similarity analysis, based on Gene Ontology annotations, of a set of gene products or two sets of gene products.
+GOSemanticSimilarity is a tool for performing semantic similarity analysis of sets of gene products, based on Gene Ontology annotations.

 #### It requires as input: